metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 # Monitoring Firewall

-This document explains how to monitor Windows firewall activity and network activity on local system.\
+This document explains how to monitor Windows firewall and network activity on local system.\
 *Note: all of these programs must be run as Administrator:*

 ## Table of contents